defenseunicorns/uds-software-factory/README.md

 For `swf-dev` you have two options, build and deploy from source or deploy the artifacts from where they are hosted in the `ghcr.io` OCI registry.

+##### Deploy from Source

-1. To build and deploy from source you can utilize the UDS tasks in this repo by running:
+To build and deploy from source you can utilize the UDS tasks in this repo by running:

 ```bash
 uds run
 ```

+##### Deploy from Artifacts

-2. _Alternatively_, you can deploy from OCI by running the following two commands:
+_Alternatively_, you can deploy from OCI by running the following two commands:

 Run the below command to deploy the `k3d-core-slim-dev` bundle: